 My name is Stefan de Jong (1983).
 I research the relationship between science and society and I host workshops on societal impact of academic research.
 On this page, I introduce myself.

 In May 2019 I concluded a postdoctoral project at the Manchester Institute of Innovation Research at the University of Manchester (United Kingdom).
 My project ‘Professional Practices’ was funded by a Rubicon Grant of the Netherlands Organization for Scientific Research (NWO).
-It focussed on the relationship between impact strategies of universities and societal engagement of academics.
+It focused on the relationship between impact strategies of universities and societal engagement of academics.
 At the moment, I am finalizing the papers that result from this project.

 Next to my research, I own the company ‘Engaging Scientists’.
 It was founded in 2016 in response to requests for workshops about societal impact of academic research.
 Participants of my workshops include academics, impact professionals and policy makers.
 The aim of my workshops is to improve theoretical and practical understanding of impact policies and practices.
 My workshops are characterized by interaction among participants and directly applying new insights.
 Interested in an impact workshop?
 The Workshop page provides more information.